-But right now, we are one day in and I’m packing lunches at 9:30.
+But right now, we are one day in and I'm packing lunches at 9:30 pm.
 Just like before.
-I’m not stressed.
-I’m complacent.
-This is how it is and I’m okay with it.
-It’s just another day after all.
+Exactly how I did not want it to be.
+But I'm not stressed.
+I'm complacent.
+This is how it is and I'm okay with it.
+It's just another day after all.

 Asian Tofu Noodle Soup